The Do’s and Don’ts of Medicare AEP

 Can you Auto-Renew Medicare?

 In most cases, you do not have to renew your plan each year.
-Your Medicare coverage will automatically continue as long as you want.
+Your Medicare coverage will automatically continue as long as that plan is still available for the current year.
 The only reason your plan wouldn’t renew is if that specific plan itself leaves your service area or leaves Medicare.

 However, that does not mean that you shouldn’t review your coverage each year.
 Have your finances or your healthcare needs changed?
 Has your plan changed its benefits or costs?
 Ask these questions every year to make sure you’re still getting the coverage you need.